Dems' presidential field takes spotlight in South Carolina

 Former Vice President Joe Biden reintroduced himself to South Carolina voters at gatherings he's attended many times before.
-His rivals tried to convince a boisterous throng at a Friday event to consider a new path.
+His rivals tried to convince a boisterous throng to consider a new path.

 "I think I've been in every one of your counties over the years," Biden said at House Majority Whip Jim Clyburn's annual fish fry, a longstanding event that this year has blossomed into a centerpiece ahead of the 2020 election.